-The northbound photo above is courtesy John Krakoff.
+The northbound photo above is courtesy John Krakoff, and it's a lot nicer than the SB one.
 Whenever I say John's name, the photo was passed along to me by Adam Prince.
+All photos but one predate the I-376 conversion/extension.

 US 22/30 are under construction west of here to be upgraded to I-376.
-376 will steal all of I-279 south of their interchange, including the entire US 22/30 multiplex, and extend west and north on PA 60.
+376 has stolen all of I-279 south of their interchange, including the entire US 22/30 multiplex featured on this page, and extend west and north on PA 60.
 Here are the SB sights as I-279 ends.

 The first photo northbound (eastbound on the two US highways), courtesy John Krakoff.
 It wasn't a special sign when it was created, but the existence of two separate patches with different fonts elevates it to the status of page-worthy.